vacuum cleaner reviews

 - A full recharge takes up to 16 hours

-With respect to actual consumer ratings, the Electrolux Ergorapido rates fairly high.
-(Another great stick vacuum that consumers like is the Hoover Linx Cordless Stick.)
+With respect to actual consumer ratings, the Electrolux Ergorapido gets average scores.
+(A better rated stick vac is the Hoover Linx Cordless Stick.)

 Vacuum Cleaner Features